-In the above figure, the blue parts are in scope of the TOE, with the items in darker grey being provided by the composite (certified hardware and crypto library).
-The items in light-grey are out of scope.
+In the above figure, the solid blue parts are in scope of the TOE, with the items in hatched blue being provided by the composite (certified hardware and crypto library).
+The items in grey are out of scope.

 The TOE is a composite product on top of CC certified Hardware, Firmware and Crypto Library.
-Part of the TOE are the JCVM, JCRE, JCAPI and the GP Framework.
-Also included is optional functionality and the Secure Box mechanism.
-The Secure Box Native Library provide native functions for untrusted third parties and are not part of the TOE.
+Parts of the TOE are the JCVM, JCRE, JCAPI and the GP Framework.
+Also included are optional functionality and the Secure Box mechanism.
+The Secure Box Native Library provides native functions for untrusted third parties and are not part of the TOE.